 Your submission has been received.
 You can edit this application until the deadline of

-September 10, 2015.
+September 6, 2016 for One City One Pride Grants, and September 9, 2016 for City Arts Project and Cultural Resource Development Grants.
 If you wish to edit this application, please SAVE the following link which will enable you to edit your submission: {edit_link}

 Here is a copy of your submission: {pdf-link}